Wrongful Death Claim Lawyers QLD

 Dependency Claims

-A dependency claim happens when someone is injured or dies in a wrongful act, and the survivors are financially dependent on the deceased person.
-In this situation, you can claim compensation for your loss.
-How much you receive depended on your level of financial dependency and how long you relied on the deceased for support.
+A dependency claim occurs when someone is injured or dies due to a wrongful act, and the survivors are financially dependent on the deceased person.

 When you have a successful claim, the negligent person’s insurer funds the payout, so you do not need to be concerned if this party is someone close to you.